alliefleming/yellowco.co/_posts/2015-10-22-how-to-stop-clutter-from-killing-your-creativity.markdown

 ---
-title: How to Keep your Clutter at Bay so your Creativity is on Point
+title: How to Keep Your Clutter at Bay so Your Creativity is on Point
 author: heygirl@yellowconference.com
 wordpress_url: http://yellowconference.com/?p=4167
 date: '2015-10-22 04:00:54 -0700'